Is it possible to love your husband too much?

 I was making a new entry today when I glanced up the page and read something my husband shared a few weeks ago.

-I laughed so hard (enough to worry the neighbors) and reached for my phone.
+I laughed so hard (enough to worry the neighbors, I think!) and immediately reached for my phone.

-We back-and-forthed, my husband and I…lots of preposterous gooey stuff..before trying to get back to work.
+We finished texting and I tried to get back to work.

 “Is this for real?”
-I asked myself, a big smile plastered on my face.
+I asked myself, a big smile plastered on my face as I finally set down the phone.

-And I expected a quick rejoinder “oh yeah, this is real!”
+I expected a quick affirmation in my heart “oh yeah, it’s for real!”

-There are days it has manifested through words “you value marriage too much”, “you need to let go a little bit”.
+There are days it has manifested in form of words when people have told me “you value marriage too much”, “you need to let go a little bit”.

 (Amazing how little words can cut deep and unspoken words shout so loud?)

-I love my husband so much my bones tingle.
+I love my husband.
 He’s absolutely the best thing to happen to me after Jesus.

 But I am also young in marriage.